GuilhermeAltmann/Plugin.BackgroundService/README.md

 }
 ```
 In this case, the application won't ask for battery optimization if running in debug.

+Why I need this?

+Because by default, all applications are 'optimized' by Android.
+It means that you will be suspended when the system decide to.
+In order to prevent that behavior, the user must disable the optimization of the application.
+If set to true, this boolean leads to showing a popup to the user before redirecting him to the settings for disabling the optimization.

 Then, given your default `OnCreate` method in your `MainActivity.cs`:
 ```csharp